 I hate the polite comments that really don’t mean a thing.
 I’ve realized that I don’t have any close friends, as none have been here for me.
 And family?
 Ha!
 Ugh, hugs to all of us here.

 I can understand this.
 Even the people at church no one understands.
 They are cordial, but no one ever calls or stops by and we only see people on Sunday.

-I think there should be a new term for what caregivers experience because I dont believe that just loneliness covers the package of emotions we experience, especially when you are caring for your spouse
+I think there should be a new term for what caregivers experience.
+I dont believe that loneliness covers the package of emotions we experience.
+Especially when you are caring for your spouse

 I understand the feeling.
 Great article.
 When we first realized what was happening to Dad and the care he needed my sister and I shared the care for him.
 Then assisted living did the rest.